software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/overview.md

 ---
 weight: 600
 title: "Overview"
-description: "Give justification for the importance of the skills listed in the chapter."
+description: "This article gives justification for the importance of the skills listed in the chapter"
 icon: "document_scanner"
 date: "2024-09-08T10:39:56+02:00"
 lastmod: "2024-09-08T10:39:56+02:00"